vives-projectwerk-2021/pulu-hardware/README.md

 # Pulu-hardware

-All information of the hardware of the pulu project from Pojectwerk Vives is found here.
+All information of the hardware of the pulu project from Projectwerk Vives is found here.

 ## Hardware group